-Mitigation measures are measures envisaged to prevent, reduce and, as fully as possible, offset any significant adverse impacts on the environment of implementing the Draft Tuam Local Area Plan.
+Mitigation measures are measures envisaged to prevent, reduce and, as fully as possible, offset any significant adverse impacts on the environment of implementing the Tuam Local Area Plan.

 Various environmental sensitivities and issues have been communicated to the Council through the various SEA, AA and SFRA processes undertaken for the Plan.
-By integrating all related recommendations into the Draft Local Area Plan, the Council have ensured that both the beneficial environmental effects of implementing the Plan would be maximised and that potential adverse effects would be avoided, reduced or offset.
+By integrating SEA, AA and SFRA recommendations into the Local Area Plan, the Council have: contributed towards the protection and management of the environment; and facilitated the avoidance, reduction and offsetting of potential adverse effects.